-In the event an application for an absentee ballot is rejected for any reason, the Election Commission shall immediately notify said voter in writing of the rejection and the reason therefore.
+In the event an Absentee Ballot Aapplication for an absentee ballot is rejected for any reason, the Election Commission shall immediately notify said Vvoter in writing of the rejection and the reason therefore.

 § 75.
 Transmittal of Ballots to Voters Generally; Preparation of Record of Ballots Issued.